 What is your refund policy?

 In general, tuition fees are non-refundable.
-For summer programming, certain deadlines apply – please see our payment and refund policy.
+For summer programming, certain deadlines apply.
+Please contact our office for details: 206.382.5009.
 For school year programming we are unable to pro-rate fees for missed sessions.

 Wait!
 I have more questions!